Protects the kidneys from harmful effects caused by cisplatin and protects the saliva glands during radiation therapy.

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, heart failure, or heart rhythm problems.
-Tell your doctor if you are dehydrated, or have a history of low blood pressure, strokes, or transient ischemic attacks (TIA).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, heart failure, or heart rhythm problems.
+Tell your doctor if you have a history of low blood pressure, stroke, or transient ischemic attacks (TIA).

-- This medicine may cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
+- This medicine may cause nausea or vomiting, sometimes even after you receive medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: